xplosionmind/tommi.space/content/jam/public/Installing Jitsi Meet.md

 ```

 <div class='yellow box'>

-	If something around here doesn’t work, no worries: just repeat the command, it should get fixed by itself
+If something around here doesn’t work, no worries: just repeat the command, it should get fixed by itself.

 </div>

 last tweaks should be done in here